-The aerospace industry has been in a bit of tailspin and it's going to take a lot of shrewdness and gumption to pull up from this nosedive.
+The aerospace industry has been in a bit of a tailspin, and it's going to take a lot of shrewdness and gumption to pull up from this nosedive.

 Michel Merluzeau, Director for Aerospace & Defense Market Analysis, Air Insight Research, said the pandemic has been the "most significant, most disruptive event for the entire industry."
 Even noting the impact of 9/11 on air travel was nowhere near as catastrophic as the decline has been in 2020.

-The choices manufacturing OEMs make has a significant impact on what happens to their suppliers and when major changes occur in an industry as large as aerospace, it reverberates throughout the supply chain.
+The choices manufacturing OEMs make have a significant impact on what happens to their suppliers, and when major changes occur in an industry as large as aerospace, it reverberates throughout the supply chain.